anujsaraswat20/OrderBoard/README.md

     "message": "Order with id 12 does not exists."
 }
 ---------------------------------------------------------------------------------------------------------

-Exception handling while sending incorrect id (may be some String):
+There is also implemented Exception handling while sending incorrect id (may be some String):

 URI : http://localhost:8080/getorder/test